monicasmay/Resume/README.md

 <details><summary>PowerBI</summary>
 <br>
  I auditted the <a href="https://www.edx.org/course/analyzing-and-visualizing-data-with-power-bi-0">Analyzing and Visualizing Data with Power BI</a> course on edX and completed the following courses.
+These courses taught me how to input data, add and modify elements on a dashboard, and transform and interpret different kinds of data.
 <br>

 <h4>Courses:</h4>